lupyuen/lupyuen.github.io/src/rust7.md

   .build()   // Create the Single-Threaded Scheduler .unwrap()  // Halt on Error
   .block_on( // Start the Scheduler
-    async {  // With this Async Function println!("Hello world from tokio!");
+    async {  // With this Async Code println!("Hello world from tokio!");
   });